 Holding a Hamster to Determine Male or Female

 Hold your hamster on its back to look at the belly area.
 You can cup your hand over your hamster and gently turn it over onto its back, or hold the hamster by the scruff of its neck.
 Holding the hamster in a slightly upright ("sitting up") position will help you determine if testicles are present.

 The surest way to tell whether a hamster is male or female is by looking at the anogenital distance.
 This is the distance between the genital openings (penile opening in male hamsters; vaginal and urinary openings in females) and the anus.
 This distance is much shorter in females than males.
-The two openings can be difficult to distinguish in females, while they are separated by about 1 to 2 centimeters in males.
+The two openings can be difficult to distinguish in females, while the space in between is normally twice as long in males.

 Other General Differences

 A few additional differences apply to all hamsters, although these may be difficult to see, depending on the hamster's age and species.